johnbywater/dcbdb/README.md

 # DCBDB - Event Store for Dynamic Consistency Boundaries

 DCBDB is an event store designed for dynamic consistency boundaries with a gRPC interface.
 It provides a robust foundation for event-driven architectures where consistency boundaries may shift based on business requirements.

+## Database Design

+DCBDB stores data in a single paged file with fixed-size pages and an MVCC, copy-on-write update strategy.
+A small header node records the transaction sequence number (TSN), the next free PageID, and the roots for three B+ trees: the events tree (ordered by monotonically increasing Position), the tags tree (for tag-based indexing), and the free-lists tree (for reusable page IDs).
+Writers never mutate pages in place: they allocate new pages, write modified nodes, and on commit atomically publish a new header that points to the new roots; readers hold a TSN and can continue traversing the old roots safely.
+Large event payloads are split across overflow pages and referenced from leaf records, while small payloads are stored inline.
+This design yields crash-safe commits, concurrent readers without blocking, and efficient space reuse via the free-lists tree.

 ## Quick Start